 Course Requirement Details

 - All courses counted toward the M.S.E. degree requirement must be taken at a graduate-appropriate level.
-In the Department of Computer Science, this includes courses that are 600-level and above, as well as 400-level courses only for students in the combined B.S./M.S.E. program who have not yet switched to graduate status.
+In the Department of Computer Science, this includes courses that are 600-level and above, as well as 400-level courses only for students in the B.S./M.S.E. program who have not yet switched to graduate status.

 - At most, two courses with grades less than B- may be counted toward the coursework requirements.
 No courses with grades less than C- may be counted.